 Client awarded £83,000 following Gallbladder surgery

 Keyhole surgery to remove your gallbladder – known as laparoscopic cholecystectomy – is one of the UK's most commonly performed operations.
-But despite it being a routine procedure which is usually carried out and completed without complications, our... [read more...
+Many people who undergo this surgery do so because of complications caused by gallstones.
+But despite it being a... [read more...

 One in ten estates will pay inheritance tax by 2018

 According to research by the Institute of Fiscal Studies, the percentage of estates liable for inheritance tax will quadruple, rising from 2.6% in 2009-10 to 10% in 2018-19.
-The introduction of the transferable nil-rate band, coupled with a... [read more...
+The introduction of the transferable nil-rate band, coupled with a temporary halt... [read more...